-- Pants are to be cotton twill in a traditional "Dockers" style and an appropriate size. - Leggings are not to be worn as pants.
-If worn, they must be under uniform shorts or skirts and a solid red, white, or navy blue color. - Belts, if worn, cannot hang down from students' waists. - Jumpers, shorts and skirts are to be no shorter than 4" above mid-knee. - All shirts are to be tucked in at the waist at all times. - Undershirts (which cannot be larger than the shirt), tights, and leggings are to be of a solid color (red, white or navy).
+- Pants are to be cotton twill in a traditional "Dockers" style and an appropriate size; no "cargo" style. - Leggings are not to be worn as pants.
+If worn, they must be under uniform shorts or skirts and a solid red, white, or navy blue color. - Belts, if worn, cannot hang down from students' waists. - Jumpers, shorts and skirts are to be no shorter than fingertips. - All shirts are to be tucked in at the waist at all times.

-- Sweaters, sweatshirts, and jackets: - o Inside the school/classroom: - Only sweaters and sweatshirts no large jackets can be worn in the classroom. - Must be a solid color red, white or navy and over a uniform collared shirt. - If a student chooses to wear a sweatshirt or sweater in the classroom, sweatshirts/sweaters must be either a solid red/white/blue or they can have an LPA or College emblem on them. - o Outside classroom (i.e., during recess or outside activities): - Any appropriate sweater, sweatshirt, or jacket - All jackets, sweatshirts, and sweaters must be appropriately sized for the student. - Headwear: No hats, bandanas are allowed.
-Hoods on sweatshirts must be down at all times. - Shoes: No open-toed or open backed shoes allowed.
+- Undershirts (which cannot be larger than the shirt), tights, and leggings are to be of a solid color (red, white or navy). - Sweaters, sweatshirts, and jackets: - o Inside the school/classroom: - Only sweaters and sweatshirts no large jackets can be worn in the classroom. - Must be a solid color red, white or navy and over a uniform collared shirt. - If a student chooses to wear a sweatshirt or sweater in the classroom, sweatshirts/sweaters must be either a solid red/white/blue or they can have an LPA or College emblem on them. - o Outside classroom (i.e., during recess or outside activities): - Any appropriate sweater, sweatshirt, or jacket - All jackets, sweatshirts, and sweaters must be appropriately sized for the student. - Headwear: No hats or bandanas are allowed.
+Hoods on sweatshirts must be down when inside. - Shoes: No open-toed or open backed shoes allowed.
+Crocs are allowed in "sport mode" only.
 No slippers allowed.
 "Heelies" (roller-skate/shoe combos) are not allowed on campus and will be taken away from the student. - Piercings and/or tattoos: if viewed as distractive, students will be asked to remove or cover them.
-No spiked jewelry. - No "spaghetti straps", tank tops or sleeveless tops. - For dress-down days, jeans cannot have rips above the knees. - This dress code policy cannot cover every conceivable clothing/fashion option.
+No spiked jewelry. - No "spaghetti straps", tank tops or sleeveless tops. - For dress-down days, jeans cannot have rips above the fingertips. - Makeup must not be distracting. - This dress code policy cannot cover every conceivable clothing/fashion option.
 Teachers and administration will make the final decision regarding situations that are not covered by the above guidelines.